Untanky/k-means-mapreduce/README.md

 ### Advanced: Optimization of ressource allocation

-This is kind of optional for the task.
+This is optional for the task.
 You can leave all related variables as they are.
 However, if you think this can improve running time - you can modify the ressource usage (line 5-9 + line 51).

 Number of CPU-cores/nodes: